 Simone Rizkallah is currently the Director of Program Growth for Endow Groups.
 Previously she worked at St. Mary's Catholic High School in Phoenix, Arizona as Theology Department Chair and Senior Theology Teacher.
 She is also an Institute of Catholic Theology Fellow based on the campus of St. Thomas the Apostle in Phoenix, Arizona.

-Her graduate degree is in Theological Studies with an emphasis in Systematic Theology from Christendom College with an emphasis in Systematic Theology.
+Her graduate degree is in Theological Studies with an emphasis in Systematic Theology from Christendom College.
 Her undergraduate studies and professional background include marketing communications, media, radio, and theatre before discovering her passion for the Faith and the call to evangelize through teaching and speaking.

 Simone is also a Witherspoon/John Jay Institute Fellow and an Acton Institute Fellow.
 She has studied at the St. Albert the Great Center for Scholastic Studies in Norcia, Italy, at the Phoenix Institute at the International Theological Institute in Trumau, Austria, and at the Tertio Millennio Seminar in Krakow, Poland.